 Are there dorms?
 What’s camp life like?

 The Philadelphia location does have dormitories that students can use at the end of the day or in between seminars and games if you sign up for them.
 Many parents appreciate this since it gives first hand experience on showing a camper what living in Dorms at colleges can be like.
-The best part is that if you sign up for camp with a close friend, you and your friend can request to be placed in a room together.
+Some parents though have been concerned about the excessive downtime given the fee.
+If you sign up for camp with a close friend, you and your friend can request to be placed in a room together.
 You just have to make sure to send your request no later than 14 days before camp.

 Food will be provided to campers and adjustments can be made if you have any allergy or dietary requirements.

-Finally, if you have signed up for an extra session, such as speed and agility training sessions, or specific field position training, then you will be able to participate in those activities to maximize the benefits of participation.
+Finally, if you have signed up for an extra session (additional fee required), such as speed and agility training sessions, or specific field position training, then you will be able to participate in those activities to maximize the benefits of participation.
 At the time of writing, specific field position training is only available at the Philadelphia camps.

 What do campers say about the experience?

 There’s a lot to be said about the benefits of this camp, but you can’t get any more genuine a reaction than ones straight out of the campers.
-Thankfully the camp provides a testimonial page with comments that express overwhelming gratitude and support for the lessons learned from this camp.
+Thankfully the camp provides a testimonial page with comments that express gratitude and support for the lessons learned from this camp.
+As of the time of this writing, there are only two (2) reviews of this camp on Google and they disallow facebook users from rating their camp on Facebook (0 reviews).